lindbrook/cholera/docs/notes/references.md

 Bee Wilson.
 2008. *Swindled: The Dark History of Food Fraud, From Poisoned Candy to Counterfeit Coffee*.
 Princeton: Princeton University Press.

+Alison Winter.
+1998. *Mesmerized: powers of mind in Victorian Britain*.
+Chicago: The University of Chicago Press.